Dear Brothers and Sisters,

 - General Absolution under these conditions is a full absolution as it would be in individual confession.

-- Individual confession will resume in June with certain conditions and restrictions for safety.
+- Individual confession and Eucharistic Adoration have resumed with certain conditions and restrictions for safety

 - When celebrating, the priest will take every precaution to keep the sacred host at some distance on the altar while still close enough to consecrate.